 '''

 Scope(\SB.PCI0) {

 OperationRegion(OPR1, PCI_Config, ...)

-Method(\REG, 2) {...} // OSPM executes this when PCIO operation region handler
+Method(REG, 2) \{\ldots\} // OSPM executes this when PCIO operation region handler

 // status changes

 Device(PCI1) {

-Method(REG, 2) {...}
+Method(REG, 2) \{\ldots\}

 Device(ETH0) {

 OperationRegion(OPR2, PCI_Config, ...)

-Method(REG,2) { ...}
+Method(REG,2) {...}

+}

+}

 Device(ISA0) {

 OperationRegion(OPR3, I/O, ...)

-Method(\REG, 2) \{\ldots\} // OSPM executes this when ISAO operation region handler
+Method(REG, 2) { ... } \, // OSPM executes this when ISAO operation region handler

 // status changes

 Device(EC0) {

 Name(HID, EISAID("PNP0C09"))

 OperationRegion(OPR4, EC, ...)

-{\tt Method(\REG,\ 2)\ \{\ldots\}\ //\ OSPM\ executes\ this\ when\ EC\ operation\ region}
+Method(REG, 2) \{\,\ldots\,\} // OSPM executes this when EC operation region

 // handler status changes

 }

+}

+}

 '''

 When the PCI0 operation region handler is ready, OSPM will run the REG method declared in PCI0 scope to indicate that PCI Config space operation region access is available within the PCI0 scope (in other words, OPR1 access is allowed).
 When the ISA0 operation handler is ready, OSPM will run the REG method in the ISA0 scope to indicate that the I/O space operation region access is available within that scope (in other words, OPR3 access is allowed).
-Finally, when the Embedded Controller operation region handler is ready, OSPM will run the REG method in the EC0 scope to indicate that EC space operation region access is available within the EC0 scope (in other words, OPR4 access is allowed).
-It should be noted that PCI Config Space Operation Regions are ready as soon the host controller or bridge controller has been programmed with a bus number.
-PCI1's REG method would not be run until the PCI-PCI bridge has been properly configured.
-At the same time, the OS will also run ET H0's REG method since its PCI Config Space would be also available.
-The OS will again run ETH0's REG method when the ETH0 device is started.
-Also, when the host controller or bridge controller is turned off or disabled, PCI Config Space Operation Regions for child devices are no longer available.
-As such, ETHO's REG method will be run when it is turned off and will again be run when PCI1 is turned off.
+Finally, when the Embedded Controller operation region handler is ready, OSPM will run the REG method in the EC0 scope to indicate that EC space operation region access is available within the EC0 scope (in other words, OPR4 access is available within the EC0 scope (in other words, OPR4 access is allowed).
+It should be noted that PCI Config Space Operation Regions are ready as soon the host controller or bridge controller has been properly configured.
+At the same time, the OS will also run ETH0's REG method when the ETH0 device is started.
+Also, when the host controller or bridge controller is turned off or disabled, PCI Config Space Operation regions for child devices are no longer available.
+As such, ETH0's REG method will be run when it is turned off and will again be run when PCI1 is turned off.